 However quiet and tranquil rural lanes might seem, they can be exceptionally dangerous.
-In fact, the number of people killed on British rural roads was more than ten times higher than on motorways in 2017.
+In fact, motorists are nearly 11 times more likely to die in an accident on a country road than on a motorway.

 So, whether you live in the countryside or rarely get out of town, it’s important to be prepared for the nuances and dangers of rural driving.

 The hazards and obstacles you might encounter on rural roads range from wild animals, livestock and fallen branches, to walkers, farm vehicles and horse riders.

 It’s particularly important to stay alert, control your speed and read the road ahead to anticipate potential hazards.
 If you’re driving at night, there may not be any streetlights, so put your headlights on full beam, but be ready to dip them immediately if you see another car.